-Indeed from the standard model, if the spectrum is not a pure power-law and the jets are relativistic, then systematic variation between the spectra of the jet and counterjet is expected.
-Overall, the SE hotspot has a spectral index flatter than the NW hotspot, and we find little variation between the spectral profiles of the two components over our geometric area of integration in the present analysis.
-Since these compact regions of intense radio emission, at least in FR IIs, are sites of AGN jet termination with consequent interaction with the lobe material (or plume material in the case of FR Is) forming strong shocks - to yield physical conditions required for particle acceleration (e.g. Massaglia 2007) - it is quite enticing to associate spectral flattening in the hotspots of our sample (which falls at the FR I/FR II break) with such sites of high energy particle acceleration.
-This is particularly the case for the SE hotspot which have flatter spectra over almost the entire integration region in the present analysis.
+hotspot, and we find no significant correlation between the spectral profiles of the two components over our geometric area of integrated flux density in the present analysis.
+Since these compact regions of intense radio emission, at least in FR IIs, are sites of AGN jet termination with consequent interaction with the lobe material (or plume material in the case of FR Is) forming strong shocks - to yield physical conditions required for particle acceleration (e.g. Massaglia 2007); it is quite enticing to associate spectral flattening in the hotspots of our sample (which falls at the FR I/FR II break) with such sites of high energy particle acceleration - particularly at the SE hotspot which shows pronounced spectral flattening over almost the entire integration region in the present analysis.